gowthaman-hash/LiveAuctionWithSynchronization/README.md

     usage: particularly to mock user to run secured REST service.
 Tag Ref: WithMockUser

 Documentation for end user:
-  As Onboarding users and entering items for auctions are ot of scope.
+  As Onboarding users and entering items for auctions are out of scope.
 Have loaded those values.
   There are 2 APIs and it is deployed in AWS.
+Bonus API auction/all, to retreive all auctions irrespective of status

     1) HTTP Method: GET-->http://ec2-3-133-95-7.us-east-2.compute.amazonaws.com:8080/Auction/auction?status=RUNNING
 	   Authorization: Not required.
 	   For localhost: http://localhost:8080/auction?status=RUNNING